dwaite/multipass/draft-waite-multipass-retrieval.md

 {: vspace="0"}
 credentials_supported:
 :  REQUIRED.
 An object with keys indicating the credential formats available.
-The value associated with this key MUST either be defined by teh credential format, or be `true` to indicate support.
+The value associated with this key MUST either be defined by the credential format, or be `true` to indicate support.

 jwks_uri:
 :  REQUIRED.
 The URI of the JWKS endpoint for the multipass issuer.
 The multipass issuer has a separate JWKS endpoint from the authorization server to support differing keys, rotated on a different schedule.

 retrieval_endpoint:
 :  REQUIRED.
 The `https` scheme URL of the multipass endpoint.

 holder_cnf_alg_values_supported:
 :  OPTIONAL.
 JSON array containing a list of JWS signing algorithms which can be supplied by the holder and used during presentation.
 Omitting this value is equivilant to specifying a single algorithm of `ES256` (ECDSA using P-256 and SHA-256).
 It is RECOMMENDED that `ES256` be supported for compatibility.